mdgeorge4153/sorts/README.md

 ./main.native insertion quicksort heapsort

 Running main.native with no arguments will cause the available sorting algorithms to be listed.
-Running with -h will show additional options
+Running with -help will show additional options

 ### Tab completion